Online sessions

-The practice is our workplace and part of our lives and we wouldn’t want to miss working on site.
+Our practice is not only our workplace, but also an important part of our lives.
+We wouldn’t want to miss working on site.

-For a long time, it was unimaginable for us to offer online couple or individual sessions.
-Then Corona came along and we had no other choice.
+For a long time, it was unimaginable for us to offer couple or individual sessions online.
+Then came the corona pandemic – and we had no other choice.

-The process of personal development, whether therapeutic, coaching or even spiritual, always takes place within the client.
-And in most cases, this integration does not take place in the session, but in everyday life.
+This is because the process of personal development – whether therapeutic, coaching or even spiritual – always takes place within the client themselves.
+Personal integration does not usually happen during the session, but in everyday life

-Since the invention of psychoanalysis, therapists have mostly been listeners, companions and provide a framework in which the client can find his impulses and direction.
+Since the early days of psychoanalysis, the main task of therapists has been to listen, accompany and create a protected space in which clients can find their own impulses and direction.

-But in Sigmund Freud’s time, there was no such sophisticated means of communication as today’s video conferencing tools.
-People who wanted to work with him had to travel to Vienna, lie down on his couch and talk.
-He listened, asked the odd question and thus established the talking cure that is now called psychoanalysis.
+Anyone who wanted to work with him had to travel to Vienna to lie on his coach and talk.
+Freud listened, asked the odd question and thus established the “talking cure” that we know today as psychoanalysis.

 Online versus a visit to the practice